 On September 22, 1892, 126 Commonwealth was purchased from Elias Merwin’s estate by Dr. Henry Cutler Baldwin, a neurologist.
 He previously had lived at 172 Commonwealth.

 The lodger who stayed the longest with the Baldwins was Rev. William Herbert Dewart.
 He had been named assistant rector at Trinity Church in April of 1893 and was living at 126 Commonwealth by the 1893-1894 winter season.
-In October of 1899, he married Elizabeth Haven Russell and moved to 277 Clarendon.
+In October of 1899, he married Elizabeth Haven Russell of 135 Commonwealth and they moved to 277 Clarendon.
 After their marriage, they also maintained a home in Milton.

-Dr. Baldwin also provided office space at 126 Commonwealth to other physicians, including Dr. Henry H. Haskell (from 1896 to 1900), who lived in Auburndale (and subsequently moved to 34 Commonwealth), and Dr. Frederick E. Cheney (from 1904 to 1915), who lived in Concord.
+Dr. Baldwin also provided office space at 126 Commonwealth to other physicians, including Dr. Henry H. Haskell (from 1896 to 1900), who lived in Auburndale (and subsequently moved to 34 Commonwealth), and Dr. Frederick E. Cheney (from 1904 to 1915), who lived in Concord (and subsequently moved his office to 64 Commonwealth).

 Henry Baldwin died in February of 1915 and May Baldwin moved to Newton.